jnesslage/Grayson_soil_spectroscopy/README.md

 # Grayson_soil_spectroscopy
-A open-access VIS-NIR soil spectroscopy dataset for soil carbon, nitrogen, and salinity modeling.
+A open-access VIS-NIR soil spectroscopy dataset of the Grayson Riverbend Preserve for exploratory data analysis.
+Potential modeling outputs with this dataset include soil carbon, nitrogen, and salinity modeling.

 ## Background